-Vertigo, or the hallucination of motion, is the result of a mismatch between what is really occurring in the environment around you and what the signals that your senses of touch, sight, and inner ears are communicating to your brain.
-What many people may not know is that vertigo is a symptom, not a condition or disease in and of itself.
-There are many reasons why a person might experience an episode of vertigo – it can be caused by something as simple as a cold or sinus infection or, much more rarely, something serious like a stroke or tumor.
+Vertigo is the hallucination of motion.
+It stems from a mismatch between what is occurring in your environment and the signals from your senses.
+What many people may not know is that vertigo is a symptom, not a condition or disease.
+There are many reasons why a person might experience an episode of vertigo.
+It can be due to something a cold or sinus infection, or something serious like a stroke or tumor.

 Vertigo and the Importance of a Healthy Spine